Article writing services are in demand. Why? Because B2B buyers typically consume 13 pieces of content prior to purchasing.

 Do you write blogs?

-If you’re looking for a cheap or volume blog writer, you’re not looking for me.
-If you’re looking for engaging articles that you can post on your blog, I’m happy to help you.
+If you’re looking for cheap or volume blog writers, you’re not looking for me.
+If you’re looking for engaging and quality articles to post on your blog or website, I’m happy to help you.

 Can you just tidy up the article I’ve written?